jonvcb/freebsd-rpi-fan-ctl/README.md

 ### Summary:

-I made this simple tool in C to control the speed of the CPU fan of my raspbery pi model 4.
+I wrote this simple tool in C to control the speed of the CPU fan of my raspbery pi model 4.
 It should run on other models as well providing they have the GPIO interfaces.
 Made / tested on FreeBSD 13.1 but will likely compile on previous versions.